 Q: When my Rails are Tilted-Up, will they reach my upper deck?

-A: Most upper decks extend to the end of the rear deck, but not over the swim platform, so the Rails won't reach the upper deck.
+A: Most upper decks extend to the end of the rear deck, but not over the swim platform, so even our 12-Foot Rails won't touch the upper deck.
 Additionally, since the Rails are mounted down a step or two, that gives additional clearance.
-The Rails are 87 inches long to the beginning of the loading angle, and 103 inches overall.
+The 8-Foot Rails are 87 inches long to the beginning of the loading angle, and 103 inches overall including the pivot connection.
 With this configuration, they will not touch the upper deck of most houseboats.
-But even if they do, and that stops them from going to a full upright position, that is OK as the lift arm will hold them as high as they can go.
+But even your upper deck extends out over the swim platform and that stops the Rails from going to a full upright position, that is OK since the lift arm will hold them as high as they can go.
 They will still be out of the way and give you a fully-open swim platform.

 Q: Do I need to use a Safety Tether?